evrblk/monstera-example/ledger/README.md

 later with `SettleTransaction` and `CancelTransaction` respectively.

 Account balance is represented with `available_balance` and `settled_balance` fields.
 Settled transaction affect both balances.
-Pending purchases are subtracted from the avaialble balance only.
+Pending purchases are subtracted from the available balance only.
 Each negative transaction is checked against available balance and `INSUFFICIED_FUNDS` error will be returned if the balance goes negative after such a transaction.
 It is possible to topup negative balance to any amount.